7 Surprising Times You Need to Drink More Water

 You’re at happy hour

 “Alcohol is a dehydrator,” says Goodson.
 A cold beer on a hot summer day might be refreshing, but alcohol acts as a diuretic, which essentially means you’ll pee out excess body fluid.
 (Dehydration is one reason that too many boozy beverages practically guarantee a hangover.)
 While it’s recommended that women limit themselves to one alcoholic drink per day and men limit it to two, there may be times when you’re out socially and consume more than that.
 A good rule to follow, Goodson says, is to drink a glass of water in between every alcoholic drink when you’re out.
+(Find out how bad it is to drink water that’s been sitting out all night before you reach for that glass on your nightstand.)

 Your body is working overtime to form the placenta and amniotic sac, maintain a higher blood volume, as well as grow and nourish a baby, a physical load that requires a lot more water than the average person, according to the American Pregnancy Association.
 Dehydration can cause you to overheat faster.
 The Office on Women’s Health recommends that pregnant women consume 10 cups of fluids per day, which includes water, juice, coffee, tea, and other beverages.
 Pay attention to your urine (easy to do when you’re peeing a lot anyway): It should look pale yellow or clear.